-On the other hand, efferent neurons forward the nerve impulses from the CNS to the target tissue (smooth muscle, heart muscle or glands) and regulate visceral activities by an increase (excitation) or decrease (inhibiting).
+On the other hand, efferent neurons forward the nerve impulses from the CNS to the target tissue (smooth muscle, heart muscle, or glands) and regulate visceral activities by an increase (excitation) or decrease (inhibiting).

-Parasympathetic neurons in contrast decelerate the heartbeat and induce a ‘rest-and-digest’-reaction.
-These neurons are responsible for relaxation, recreation and inducing the regeneration of vital energy reserves.
+Parasympathetic neurons, in contrast, decelerate the heartbeat and induce a ‘rest-and-digest’ reaction.
+These neurons are responsible for relaxation, recreation, and inducing the regeneration of vital energy reserves.

 Structure of the ANS/VNS

-The following example is to be said:
+The following example deserves mention:

 Spinal cord (CNS) → preganglionic neuron → autonomic ganglion → postganglionic neuron → heart (target tissue/effector)

-Autonomic ganglia are divided into three groups:
+Autonomic ganglia are divided into 3 groups: